socek/pymk/doc/source/api/dependency.rst

     Dependency returns true if file provided was changed.
 If task argument is provided, then run that task if it should be done.

+    :param path: Path or list of paths.

 * .. class:: FileDoesNotExists

     Dependency returns ture if file does not exists.

+    :param path: Path or list of paths.

 * .. class:: AlwaysRebuild